-The EDC currently has a pool of eleven members, including the Chair and a Deputy Chair, from which three-person panels can be drawn to consider cases.
+The EDC currently has a pool of ten members, including the Chair and several Deputy Chairs, from which three-person panels can be drawn to consider cases.

 Members of the EDC may be called upon to act as Settlement Decision Makers in enforcement cases.
 In the event that settlement is not reached, any EDC member who has acted as a Settlement Decision Maker is then be precluded from membership of the EDC panel considering the case.

 From time to time, when standards fall below what we expect, we may take enforcement action against a payment systems participant that has failed to comply with relevant legal requirements.

 Where we have found that there is a compliance failure, and we consider that it should be sanctioned, but settlement (if appropriate in the circumstances of the particular case) cannot be reached, we will make a referral to the EDC.
 The EDC will determine whether to issue a warning notice in relation to the compliance failure and the appropriate sanction to be imposed.
 The payment systems participant has the opportunity to make representations to the EDC about the warning notice and proposed sanction.